 Our rental is known for rather tired-looking kitchen linens, so I buy beautiful new hot pads at the start of each snowbird season, use them during my stay, then bring them home with me.
 If your unit doesn't have the highest thread counts, buy new pillow cases at a discount store such as TJ Maxx, Marshalls, Tuesday Morning or Home Goods, use them while at your rental and take them home.
 I liven up our condo with seasonal flowers such as blooming hyacinth and tulips.
 When they are done, remove the bulbs from the soil, let them air out and transport them home in a plastic bag to later be planted in your yard.

 For the person who is difficult to buy for, consider consumables such as specialty foods, beverages, candy, flowers, lotion, pens, upscale room spray, soap, stationery and so forth.

 For younger people, a high quality beach towel is fun without a huge commitment.
 Or a quality specialty food such as gourmet pasta or sauces, or perhaps a beverage that you know they might enjoy.

 If someone at home is celebrating a milestone, send a thoughtful bouquet of flowers.
 They're fun to give and receive.
 Gift cards easily fit into an envelope to transport via mail, but since they function like cash, take photos of the front and back in case they are lost in transit.

 Ask for Help

 It's easy to be overwhelmed with choices when considering an appreciation gift for someone you may not know that well.
-Don't hesitate to ask a store employee for assistance selecting a craft beer or local wine.
-After all, they know what's popular and can save a ton of time and mistakes choosing an item based on what a label looks like.
+Don't hesitate to ask a store employee for assistance.
+As an example, it's much easier to select a craft beer or local wine with professional help.
+After all, the employees know what's popular and can save a ton of time and mistakes choosing an item based on what a label looks like.

 Gifts by Category